datacarpentry/spreadsheets-socialsci/_episodes/05-Quality control.md

 4. The window will change to include a Source box.
 ![Data_validation_04](../fig/spreadsheets_Data_validation_04.png)
 5. In the source box you can type a comma seperated list of values that you want to accept.
 Then click OK.
-6. The cell which has had the data validation applied to it will now have a drop-down arrow against it.
+6. The cell which has had the data validation applied to it will now have a drop-down arrow against it (when the cell is selected).
 When you click the arrow you will be able to select a value from your list.
 If you simply type a value which is not on the list you will get an error message.

 Typing a list of values for simple choices like True and False or Red, Amber, Green might be convenient, if the list is longer it makes sense to create the list as a small table (in a seperate tab of the workbook), give the table a name and then reference the table name as the source in the Source box.

 Using a table in this way makes the process more flexible.
 If you add or remove contents from the table, then these are immediately reflected in any *New* cell entries based on this source.
 You can also have different cells refer to the same source.